The Terrible Lovers

 The Terrible Lovers (French: Les amants terribles) is a 1936 French comedy film directed by Marc Allégret and starring Gaby Morlay, André Luguet and Marie Glory.
 It is based on Noël Coward's play Private Lives.
 The film's sets were designed by the art director Guy de Gastyne.

+Synopsis

+After many rows Annette and Daniel Fournier get divorced.
+They then go off with Victor and Lucie, respectively.
+Unexpectedly, during a holiday, the two couples find themselves at the same hotel.
+Annette and David begin to rekindle their former love for each other.